The Lean Accounting Summit community continues to grow in size, knowledge and impact on the lean enterprise, but much work remains. This is exciting!

 Understanding and executing the holistic lean enterprise is still under discovery and I believe that the Lean Accounting and Lean Management communities will be the ones developing this knowledge and practice.
 One of the critical developments is how the lean enterprise fits into, but more importantly underpins, what I call the lean economy.

 The lean economy will be a key development for the Lean Accounting community during the next decade.
 With a clear focus on individual principles and practices for measuring and motivating lean behaviors, the Lean Accounting & Management communities will illustrate how to achieve a higher level of prosperity, at the micro AND macro levels.
 This will be the intersection of these communities and the lean economy.
 And we plan to be at the forefront!

 and Industrial Historian

-The Lean Accounting Summit, and more importantly the lean accounting community, enters it’s 2nd decade of exploring their role in measuring and motivating lean thinking.
+The Lean Accounting Summit, and more importantly the lean accounting community, is now in it’s 2nd decade of exploring their role in measuring and motivating lean thinking.
 The next several years will be exciting as together we move beyond bridging the gap between accounting and lean operations, and explore bridging the gaps between accounting, lean accounting, and the rest of the organization (HR, IT, Sales, R&D, etc.).
 No matter where you are in your lean accounting understanding, we’ll have something to challenge you and equip you to be a strong lean leader.